AradTenenbaum/EventDrivenCourse/README.md

 ## Key Used in the Message and Why

 - **Key Used:** `order_id`
 - **Reason:**
   The `order_id` is used as the message key to ensure ordering for events related to the same order.
-By using `order_id` as the key, Kafka ensures that all messages with the same key are sent to the same partition.
+Given the fact I used a single topic for both create order and update status, by using `order_id` as the key Kafka ensures that all messages with the same key are sent to the same partition.
 This guarantees that:
   - A create message for an order will always be processed before an update message for the same `order_id` if it was sent before.
   - The order of events for a given `order_id` is preserved, reducing the risk of state inconsistencies in the `order_service`.